chandrasekaran-group/chandrasekaran-group.github.io/content/courses/cs562/home/index.md

 >
 > **01/20/2026**: Enrolled students will be added/invited to CS 562 Campuswire before the first week of
 > the class.
 If you registered during/after the first week and did not get the Campuswire invitation,
-> please email the instructor (varunc@illinois.edu) for the invitation code.
+> please email the instructor (varunc@illinois.edu) for the invitation code, or better yet, click on the Campuswire tab at the top of the page.

 ---